jcavat/relational-algebra-parser/README.md

 ## Summary

-A pedagogic parser aims to translate relational algebra into SQL written in Scala with [https://www.lihaoyi.com/fastparse/](Fastparse 2.x)
+A pedagogic parser aims to translate relational algebra into SQL written in Scala with [Fastparse 2.x](https://www.lihaoyi.com/fastparse)

 ### How to